Washington-University/HCPpipelines/README.md

 data sets for which Structural Preprocessing is not yet complete.

 Functional Preprocessing is divided into 2 parts: Generic fMRI Volume Preprocessing and Generic fMRI Surface Preprocessing.
-These 2 parts must be run in order: Generic fMRI Volume Preprocessing followed by Generic fMRI Surface Ppreprocessing.
+Generic fMRI Surface Preprocessing depends upon output produced by the Generic fMRI Volume Preprocessing.
+So fMRI Surface Preprocessing should not be attempted on data sets for which fMRI Volume Preprocessing is not yet complete.

 As is true of the other types of preprocessing discussed above, there are example scripts for running each of the two types of Functional Preprocessing.